An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: Main Results

+where in \eqref{eq:joint_markov_fact} we included the distributional parameters (to make the correspondence to the \gls{cdf} theorem easier to see); $T$ is the length of each trajectory, and $\pai[1]^e=\emptyset; \pai[t\neq 1]^e = \xt[t-1]^e$ the parents of $\xt^e$.
+The likelihood also factorizes over all environments, which are independent.
+The \gls{cdf} theorem posits that the multi-environmental joint density is a mixture of \acrshort{iid} \acrshortpl{rv}, where for each $e$ the density factorizes as in \eqref{eq:joint_markov_fact}---assuming the exchangeability (Defn.~\ref{def:exch_pairs}) of pairs $\parenthesis{\myvec{x}_t,\myvec{y}_t}_{t\in \mathbb{N}}$ and wo conditional indepencies in the underlying \gls{dag}, which, it turns out, are satisfied in \glspl{hmm}.
+The \gls{cdf} theorem states that this factorization is possible with \textit{independent} \gls{cdf} parameters, \ie, $\psi\! \perp\! \theta$, with corresponding measures $\mu, \nu$ ($\pai[1]^e=\emptyset; \pai[t\neq 1]^e = \xt[t-1]^e)$.

-Assuming that there exist unique $\theta=\theta_0$ and $\psi=\psi_0$ \gls{cdf} parameters with corresponding Dirac measures, \eqref{eq:cdf_implication} and \eqref{eq:joint_markov_fact} become equivalent.
+If there exist unique $\theta=\theta_0$ and $\psi=\psi_0$ \gls{cdf} parameters with corresponding Dirac measures, \eqref{eq:cdf_implication} and \eqref{eq:joint_markov_fact} become equivalent.
 Moreover, \glspl{hmm} can be defined with continuous $\psi, \theta$; thus, showing that the there is a version of the \gls{cdf} theorem for continuous-valued parameters, which we demonstrate for Gaussian \gls{lti} systems in the next example.

 \begin{example}[\gls{cdf} parameters in Gaussian \gls{lti} systems] The Markov factorization of Gaussian \gls{lti} systems (\cf \eqref{eq:joint_markov_fact}) consists of the conditional distributions describing the state dynamics and the observations: